jingleman/word_counting/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug and make from outside of VS Code, and hopefully will from within too.
 May want to add preBuild command back into this .json but it's ommitted for now.

+I haven't found a way to make the CMake Tools Debug button (bottom right) launch the existing config or prompt for a new config.
+It seems to simply hang at llvm --version.
+Can hopefully figure this out by googling or editing CMake Tools extension settings someday but for now just remember not to use that but instead the two buttons or menu path described above.
+You can also use fn + F5, as indicated in the menu.

 # Word Counting